Cod-e-Codes/Cod-e-Codes/README.md

 # Hi, I’m Cody

-I build high-performance CLI tools and terminal-native utilities in Go, Rust, and Python — designed to help developers work faster, with tools that respect the user's machine, time, and trust.
+I build high-performance CLI and terminal-native utilities in Go, Rust, and Python.
+My tools respect your machine, time, and trust—fast, offline-first, and built to last.

 I prefer software that works offline, fits in memory, and runs on five-year-old laptops.
 No frameworks for frameworks.
 No unnecessary cloud dependencies.
 Just clear, durable code that does the job.